SAFF Logo

 And that's EXACTLY what happened!

-The alarming significance of the Hanson report is the National Police Chiefs’ Council and it’s Hydrant Programme, which collates cases of non-recent historical sex abuse, have taken it so seriously they have issued new guidance and an Operational Briefing document to every police force in UK validating the myth, and instructing officers to look for and investigate examples of it.
+The alarming significance of the Hanson report is the National Police Chiefs’ Council and its Hydrant Programme, which collates cases of non-recent historical sex abuse, have taken it so seriously they have issued new guidance and an Operational Briefing document to every police force in UK validating the myth, and instructing officers to look for and investigate examples of it.

 Here we go again!